Tag: Existential Despair

 My Delight Was My Demise

 My delight was my demise.
-My greed, so bitter and dark, gripped my heart, crushing it with all its essence, and all my most secret desires crumbled like shards of crystal upon the frozen, sorrowful ground.
-Alas, misery had destined me to be its sacrificial victim.
-And yes, I had no escape from my cruel fate.
+My desires, so bitter and dark, gripped my heart, conquering it with all their vehemence, and all my most secret desires crumbled like shards of crystal upon the frozen, sorrowful ground.

-I wept and shed as many tears as there are drops in the infinite ocean that stretched far away from me, since I was not granted the privilege of beholding it from my dark alcove.
-Nor was I allowed to see the stars, ever again in my lugubrious existence—such was my fatal destiny.
+I wept and shed as many tears as there were saline water drops in the infinite ocean that stretched far away from me, since I was not granted the privilege of beholding it from my dark refuge, nor was I allowed to see the stars.

 Elisabetta Esther